w3f/research/docs/polkadot/implementors-guide/guide.md

   * Historical validation code for each registered parachain or parathread.
   * Historical, but not yet expired validation code for paras that were previously registered but are now not. (old code must remain available so secondary checkers can check after-the-fact yadda yadda in this case we do that by keeping it in the runtime state.)
   * Configuration: number of parathread cores, number of parachain slots.
 Length of scheduled parathread "lookahead".
 Length of parachain slashing period.
 How long to keep old validation code for. etc.
+  * Historical data for validators sets at least [TODO: how many?] blocks into the past.
+Used when reporting equivocations to prove that the validator at question actually belonged to the validator set at the time the equivocation was commited.

 This information should not change at any point between block initialization and inclusion of new parachain information.
 The reason for that is that the inclusoin of new parachain information will be checked against these values in the storage, but the new parachain information is produced by Node-side processes which draw information from Runtime APIs.
 Runtime APIs execute on top of the state directly after the initialization, so a divergence from that state would lead to validators producing unacceptable inputs.